RenderKit/oidn/README.md

 gaps), you can set `bytePixelStride` and/or `byteRowStride` to 0 to let the library compute the actual strides automatically, as a convenience.

-Images support only the `OIDN_FORMAT_FLOAT3` pixel format.
+Images support only the `OIDN_FORMAT_FLOAT3` and `OIDN_FORMAT_HALF3` pixel formats.
 Custom image layouts with extra channels (e.g. alpha channel) or other data are supported as well by specifying a non-zero pixel stride.
 This way, expensive image layout conversion and copying can be avoided but the extra data will be ignored by the filter.

 To unbind a previously set image from the filter, call